Codartis/DiagramTool/help/v2/how-to-use.md

 * Or press **Delete / Backspace**.

 > **Note**: Connectors have no Close button — select them and press **Delete or Backspace**.

+## Extracting Items to a New Diagram

+You can split off part of a diagram into a brand-new diagram — a quick way to break a large, cluttered diagram into smaller, focused views.

+Right-click a node and choose:
+* **Extract to New Diagram** — creates a new diagram containing that node.
+* **Extract with Related to New Diagram** — creates a new diagram containing that node **and** all directly related nodes currently shown in the diagram.

+The extracted items keep their full appearance — position, size, color, and connectors.
+The original diagram is left unchanged.

+> **Tip**: If the node you right-click is part of the current selection, **all selected nodes** are extracted.
+Otherwise, only the node you clicked is extracted.

+> **Note**: The new diagram opens in its own window.
+Save it like any other diagram — see [Saving and Loading Diagrams](#saving-and-loading-diagrams).

 ## Undo and Redo
 * Use the **Undo / Redo** toolbar buttons, or press **Ctrl+Z / Ctrl+Y.**